ELTE-DH/poetry-corpus/README.md

 - `@lemma` : lemma
 - `@pos `: part of speech
 - `@msd` : morphosyntactic features ([Universal Dependencies](https://universaldependencies.org/))

+## Level3_without_meter -- annotation of sound devices without meter

+The same as level3 without the `@met` attribute containing the meter of the poem.
+This is the input format of the program Hunpoem\_meter\_analyzer detecting quantitative and qualitative meter in Hungarian poetry.

 ## Level3 -- annotation of sound devices